-Security and supervision is provided on site 24/7 by G4S.
+Security and facilities management is provided on site 24/7 by G4S.
 Any resident unable to satisfy the rules expected of them in the Code of Conduct cannot stay at MCRF.

 Residents at the facility have either served their sentences or qualified for parole and are ready to be reintegrated back into the community.

 Residents are expected to work hard to secure long-term housing and employment with the assistance of on-site case managers and a housing specialist provided by Jesuit Social Services (JSS).

 JSS also provides a nurse who supports the residents’ access to physical and mental health services in the community.

 All residents are interviewed and risk-assessed based on their past history and willingness to engage with a range of support services at the facility, including opportunities for employment.

 On average, residents are expected to stay at the facility for between 3-4 months.
 Residents cannot refuse an offer of suitable long-term accommodation.